AnselmoGPP/Grapho/README.md

   - _**shaders**_ Shaders used (vertex & fragment).
     - **environment:** Creates and configures the core Vulkan environment.
     - **renderer:** Uses the Vulkan environment for rendering the models provided by the user.
-    - **models:** The user loads his models to VulkRend through the modelData class.
+    - **models:** The user loads his models to VulkRend through the ModelData class.
     - **input:** Manages user input (keyboard, mouse...) and delivers it to VulkRend.
     - **camera:** Camera system.
     - **timer:** Time data.